AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

   }
 ```

-Now, we start dealing with handling the underscore.
+Now, we deal with handling the underscore.

 Look for the position of the previous underscore and
 1. if one is _not_ found, return without doing anything.